 About

-By embracing upcycling and adaptive reuse while re-examining the notion of “type,” Counterintuitive Typologies confronts the evolving challenges of contemporary practice and seeks to update the epistemological frameworks of architecture as both an art and a science of building.
-Here, architecture emerges as a critical medium for negotiating tensions between cultural relevance and the material imperatives of circularity—offering aesthetic perspectives that differ from those of the natural sciences, social sciences, engineering, or the fine arts.
+By foregrounding upcycling and adaptive reuse while re-examining the very notion of “type,” Counterintuitive Typologies confronts the shifting conditions of architectural practice and seeks to recalibrate the epistemological framework of architecture as both an art and a science of building.
+Architecture is here understood as a critical medium for negotiating the tension between cultural relevance and the material imperatives of circularity—offering programmatic design perspectives distinct from those of other sciences or arts.

-Building on this foundation, Counterintuitive Typologies investigates the multiple contradictions and temporalities that shape present-day architectural work, recalibrating its agency and expanding its agendas.
-The project engages the friction between well-established typological models and emergent needs posed by global environmental, social, and technological shifts.
-In doing so, it highlights how architecture can remain deeply involved in material and practical concerns while attending to broader epistemological and cultural discourses.
+Building on abductive, inductive, and deductive reasoning, the project investigates the contradictions and temporalities that shape contemporary architectural work, aiming to reposition its disciplinary agency and agendas.
+It engages the friction between entrenched typological models and emergent needs generated by global environmental, social, and technological shifts.
+In doing so, Counterintuitive Typologies insists on architecture’s material and practical concerns, while situating it within broader epistemological and cultural discourses.

 Fig. 8 Page spreads from Thinking Design - Blueprint for an Architecture of Typology